“Lovely to see my home celebrated.”

-The festival showcased a range of new commissions by diverse contemporary photographers and artists working at the intersection of social practice and documentary photography, made in collaboration with local communities, that explored questions of accessibility and equal representation in the arts.
+The festival showcased a range of new commissions by diverse contemporary photographers and artists working at the intersection of social practice and documentary photography, made in collaboration with local communities.

 Blast!
 Festival was funded by Arts Council England and the National Lottery, through their Strategic Funds Ambition for Excellence programme.